QtlMovie is a simple specialized graphical front-end to FFmpeg and other free media tools using the Qt framework.

 Well, enough is enough.
 I just wanted to open a file, 5 clicks, go for a coffee (or a "magret de canard") and later collect my DVD media or movie file.
 So I developed QtlMovie.

 QtlMovie is a not a sophisticated tool.
 It does not manipulate video and other complex bitstreams.
 It simply synchronizes the work of other excellent and complex tools such as FFmpeg.
 But "simply" is exactly the word that was missing and I hope that QtlMovie will bring it to you.

 QtlMovie is available on SourceForge.
 The source code is available both as one archive file per version and as a git repository.
-Please see the list of useful links at the top of this page.
+Please see the list of useful links in the side menu.

 RPM and DEB packages are available for Fedora and Ubuntu Linux (64 bits).
 Following the Linux package management usual rules, this package only installs QtlMovie.
 The media tools packages shall be installed independently.

 Please report problems using the issue tracker.
 A discussion forum is available.
 Anonymous postings are enabled but will be moderated first.
 Registered users of SourceForge may post without restriction.